This is article 4 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: Okay, Alana, now we are ready for step four.
 I bet it has something to do with incorporating what we have already discovered.

 Step Four – Allowing What I Receive To Be Present

 Alana: Yes Kirk, because we often have a difficult time believing in ourselves.
-The fourth step is allowing whatever you receive to be present without judgments.
+The fourth step is allowing whatever you receive to be present without holding onto judgments.

 Kirk: How do you do that if a judgment comes up?
 What do you do with the self-judgment?

 Alana: You say, “Thank you judgment!
 Thank you.”

 Kirk: So you don’t tell your judgment to shut up; you include your judgment?

 Alana: Yes, you include whatever judgments you have and then say thank you.

 What I am indicating when I say “without judgment,” is if judgment comes up in your process thank it.
 Actually your judgment wishes to make you more aware of your authentic self.
 It is pointing you in a direction to identify what you value.
 In this way, we don’t stop at the judgment and create a limiting response.

 Kirk: Are there any more tips you wish to give on this fourth step, “Allowing What You Receive To Be Present?”
 It seems that the essence of this step is to give yourself space and permission to allow whatever shows up to be present.